jasondotparse/movie-library-explorer/README.md

 - `idx_movies_genre`: B-tree index on `genre` for genre filtering
 - `idx_movies_year`: B-tree index on `year` for year-based queries
 - `idx_movies_rating`: B-tree index on `rating` for rating-based filtering
+- `movies_title_genre_rating_year_key`: Unique constraint index on `(title, genre, rating, year)` for duplicate prevention

+### Duplicate Prevention

+The database implements duplicate prevention through a unique constraint on the combination of `(title, genre, rating, year)`.
+This prevents the same movie with identical attributes from being inserted multiple times.

+**ETL Behavior**: The ETL worker uses `INSERT ...
+ON CONFLICT DO NOTHING` to gracefully handle duplicates:
+- First ETL run: Inserts new movies normally
+- Subsequent ETL runs: Skips movies that already exist (based on the unique constraint)
+- No errors are thrown for duplicates - they are silently ignored

+**API Behavior**: When adding movies via the API, duplicate entries will be rejected and return an appropriate error response.

 ### Schema Details